koHd/AgentBasedModel_Chemotaxis/README.md

 # Chemotaxis Simulation

-An agent-based model of biological chemotaxis driven movement.
+An agent-based model of biological chemotaxis driven movement implemented with Unity3D.

 ## Roadmap